bahrus/trans-render/README.md

 Likewise, arguing for the benefits of this library is not in any way meant to disparage the usefulness of the current prevailing orthodoxy of including the binding / formatting instructions in the markup.
 I would be delighted to see the [template instantiation proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), with support for inline binding, added to the arsenal of tools developers could use.
 Should that proposal come to fruition, this library, hovering under 1KB, would be in mind-share competition with one that is 0KB, with the full backing / optimization work of Chrome, Safari, Firefox.
 Why would anyone use this library then?

 And in fact, the library described here is quite open ended.
-Until template instantiation become built into the browser, this library could be used as a tiny stand-in.
-Once template instantiation is built into the browser, this library could continue to supplement the native support (or the other way around)
+Until template instantiation becomes built into the browser, this library could be used as a tiny stand-in.
+Once template instantiation is built into the browser, this library could continue to supplement the native support (or the other way around, depending.)

-For example, in the second example above, the core "init" function nothing to offer in terms of string interpolation, since CSS matching provides no help:
+For example, in the second example above, the core "init" function described here has nothing special to offer in terms of string interpolation, since CSS matching provides no help:

 ```html
 <div>Hello {{Name}}</div>